aljosephson/nfact/README.md

 ## Introduction

-This is the repo for NFACT.<br>
+This is the repo for the National Food Access and COVID Research Team (NFACT).
 Contributors include members of NFACT.
 More information about the group is available: https://www.nfactresearch.org/.

 ### Pre-requisites & Details about Downloads